Kyant0/ComposeMonet/README.md

 # Compose Monet
-Material You dynamic color theming library with native codes in Jetpack Compose.
+Material You dynamic color theming library for Jetpack Compose, using rust for performance.

 🚧 Current API is incubating and may change now.